DiamondBrickZ/UMDGameJamS25/README.md

 # UMDGameJamS25
-game jam for "Devil's Draw" developed by Trina, Julian, Andrew, and Haroon
+game jam for "Devil's Draw" developed by Trina, Julian, Andrew, Anne, and Haroon